-What is in-situ carcinoma of the breast?
+What is in-situ carcinoma (or carcinoma in situ) of the breast?

 This term is used for the earliest stage of breast cancer, when it is confined to the layer of cells where it began.
-The normal breast is made of ducts that end in a group of blind-ending sacs (lobules).
-Cancer starts in the cells lining the ducts and lobules, when a normal cell becomes a carcinoma cell.
-As long as the carcinoma cells are still confined to the breast ducts or lobules, and do not break out and grow into surrounding tissue, it is considered in-situ carcinoma.
-Once the carcinoma cells have grown and broken out of the ducts or lobules, it is called invasive or infiltrating carcinoma.
-In an invasive carcinoma, the tumor cells can spread (metastasize) to other parts of your body.
+The normal breast is made of tiny tubes (ducts) that end in a group of sacs (lobules).
+Cancer starts in the cells lining the ducts or lobules, when a normal cell becomes a carcinoma cell.
+As long as the carcinoma cells are still confined to the breast ducts or lobules, and do not break out and grow into surrounding tissue, it is considered in-situ carcinoma (also known as carcinoma in situ, or CIS).

-There are 2 main types of in-situ carcinoma of the breast: ductal carcinoma in-situ (DCIS) and lobular carcinoma in situ (LCIS).
+There are 2 main types of in-situ carcinoma of the breast: ductal carcinoma in situ (DCIS) and lobular carcinoma in situ (LCIS).
 They are diagnosed based on how the cells and tissue look under the microscope, and are sometimes both found in the same biopsy.

 The best way to treat LCIS found on a needle biopsy is not clear.
-In some cases where LCIS is found on needle biopsy, the doctor might recommend that it be removed completely (with an excisional biopsy or some other type of breast conserving surgery).
-This may occur if the LCIS is pleomorphic or has necrosis (this is discussed in a later question).
+In some cases where LCIS is found on needle biopsy, the doctor might recommend that it be removed completely (with an excisional biopsy or some other type of breast-conserving surgery).
+This may occur if the LCIS is pleomorphic or has necrosis (discussed in a later question).
 An excisional biopsy may also be needed if the abnormal area seen on the mammogram doesn’t look typical for LCIS.
-The best way to treat LCIS found on needle biopsy is not clear and so you should discuss your case with your doctor.
+If you have LCIS found on needle biopsy, you should discuss your case with your doctor.

 What does it mean if my report mentions E-cadherin?

-What does it mean if my report mentions special studies such as high molecular weight cytokeratin (HMWCK), CK903, CK5/6, p63, muscle specific actin, smooth muscle myosin heavy chain, calponin, or keratin?
+What does it mean if my report mentions special tests such as high molecular weight cytokeratin (HMWCK), CK903, CK5/6, p63, muscle specific actin, smooth muscle myosin heavy chain, calponin, or keratin?

-What if my lobular carcinoma in-situ (LCIS) is described as pleomorphic or with necrosis?
+What if my lobular carcinoma in situ (LCIS) is described as pleomorphic or with necrosis?

-What if my report on lobular carcinoma in-situ (LCIS) mentions margins or ink?
+What if my report on lobular carcinoma in situ (LCIS) mentions margins or ink?